ASHWAUBENON (NBC 26) — Three people are dead, including the suspected gunman, after a shooting at the Oneida Casino.

 "Current information suggests the suspect has ties to the Oneida Casino from an employment status," the Sheriff's Office said in a statement.

 Authorities said during a news conference that the shooting was a "targeted event" and not a random shooting.
-The person the shooter was targeting was not there at the time, "but he [the shooter] still decided to shoot some of the victim's friends or co-workers it appears," the Sheriff said.
+The person the shooter was targeting was not there at the time, "but he [the shooter] still decided to shoot some of the victim's friends or co-workers it appears," officials said.

 At this time the situation is contained and there is no immediate threat to public safety, the Sheriff's Office said.
 Wisconsin Department of Criminal Investigation is investigating the incident.